holochain/holochain-rust/README.md

 We expect many more languages to be added by the community, and there is even an article on how to [write a kit for a new language](https://developer.holochain.org/guide/latest/writing_development_kit.html).

 ### Conductor API
 *Core* only implements the logic for the execution of a single application.
 Because the Holochain app ecosystem relies on DNA composibility, we need to be able to load and instantiate multiple DNAs.
 We call an executable that can do this a *Conductor*.
-The first such Conductors we implemented were the GUI driven [holosqape](https://github.com/holochain/holosqape) and the CLI driven [hcshell](https://github.com/holochain/holosqape#hcshell) Conductor which we used for running javascript based tests.
+The first such Conductors we implemented were the GUI driven [holosqape](https://github.com/holochain/holosqape) and the CLI driven [hcshell](https://github.com/holochain/holosqape#hcshell) which we used for running JavaScript based tests.

 These gave us the experience from which we abstracted the [conductor_api](conductor_api) crate which specifies and implements a standard way for building conductors, including specifying the various interfaces that might be available for executing calls on a particular DNA, i.e. websockets, HTTP, Unix domain sockets, carrier pigeon network, etc...